Eric-is-good/compress_VLMs/README.md

 Here are some ideas from my senior [Gongfan Fang](https://fangggf.github.io/), he is the direct supervisor of my graduation project, I am very grateful to him.

 1. Inspired by [LLaVA](https://github.com/haotian-liu/LLaVA), We use [Sheared-LLaMA](https://github.com/princeton-nlp/LLM-Shearing) instead of the original language model.
+1. I finish the pretrain and finetune code in LLaVA file.